gemmamary/artifetch/docs/RepoContentFetcher.md

-RepositoryContentFetcher (GitLab)
+RepoContentFetcher (GitLab)
 ================================================

 ## Overview
 --------
-`RepositoryContentFetcher` downloads repository content (entire repo, a flattened subfolder, or a single file) from GitLab using only HTTPS calls to the GitLab REST API.
+`RepoContentFetcher` downloads repository content (entire repo, a flattened subfolder, or a single file) from GitLab using only HTTPS calls to the GitLab REST API.
 It supports both a concise `gitlab://` grammar and real GitLab web URLs (prefixed with `gitlab://`).
 It streams archives/files efficiently and